Abortion ruling prompts variety of reactions from states

 ALABAMA

-Political control: Alabama has a Republican-controlled legislature and a Republican governor who want to ban or restrict access to abortions.
+Political control: Alabama's Republican-controlled Legislature and Republican governor want to ban or restrict access to abortions.

 Background: In 2019, Alabama lawmakers approved what was then the most stringent abortion ban in the country, making it a felony to perform an abortion at any stage of pregnancy with no exceptions for pregnancies resulting from rape or incest.
 The only exception would be when the woman’s health was at serious risk.
 A federal judge issued an injunction, under the precedent of Roe v.
 Wade, blocking the state from enforcing the law.
 In 2018, voters agreed to amend the Alabama Constitution to say the state recognizes the “rights of unborn children” and “does not protect the right to an abortion or require the funding of abortion.”
 A 1951 law made it a crime, punishable by up to 12 months in prison, to induce an abortion, unless it is done to preserve the life or health of the mother.